armaanhiranii/authorizeBot/README.md

 # authorizeBot

-Python implementation of scraping the most recent settlements on Authorize.net with Selenium and returning the downloaded text file.
+Python implementation of scraping the most recent settlements on Authorize.net with Selenium and returning the downloaded text file. <br />

 I am currently working on two new features to the bot.
 One to read the text file into an existing Excel file, and another to grab a screenshot of the Authorize page to use as backup per company procedure.

 There are currently three scripts: